lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 ### 2.1 Defining Start-ups

 Definitions of "start-up" are plural and contested.
 Zaech and Baldegger (2017) note the absence of any consensus definition.
 This study adopts a pragmatic approach aligned with Ries (2011), defining the start-up as a human institution oriented toward creation of new products or services under high uncertainty.
-Operational criteria supplement this definition: self-identification as a start-up, organisational age below five years, staff count below ten and pursuit of scalable software products.
+Operational criteria supplement this definition: self-identification as a start-up, organisational age below five years, staff count below ten, and pursuit of scalable software products.

 ### 2.2 Information Management in Small Organisations